How to Find the Perfect Wedding Venue

 It takes 75 plus hours to find your dream wedding venue so take it slow because you most likely have a life and are busy with work so just take it one step at a time.

 Keep in mind that April/May and October are the most popular months of the year to get married here in California.
 The top venues here in Southern California are booked 1.5 to 2 years in advance.
-Some venues even engage in bidding wars and give the venue to the highest bidder.
+Some venues even engage in bidding wars and give the venue to the highest bidder eek.

 Beware of sales teams.
-Some venues have a whole department dedicated to booking the venue but then you’re past on to the venue coordinators or catering managers.
-The sales team is always the first point of contact and are the kindest and sweetest people who know exactly what to say.
+Some venues have a whole department dedicated to booking the venue but then you’re passed on to the venue coordinators or catering managers.
+The sales team is always the first point of contact and are the sweetest people who know exactly what to say.
 If you’re considering a venue that employs this structure don’t be shy to request that you meet with the coordinator you’ll be working with during your walk through or ask if they can be present at the signing in case you have questions.

+I created a spreadsheet to help you organize your venue search.
 If you’d like access to the spreadsheet, here is the link.
 If you found this post useful and want to continue to gain access to more information like this, sign up for my newsletter where I deliver planning advice and tips straight to your inbox.

 Outline your guest list